-One thing about Michael Jackson is that people always remember the hits, and the stage show, but often forget the brilliant bands he always had.
+One thing about Michael Jackson is that people always remember the hits and the stage show, but often forget the brilliant bands he always had.
 It was amazing to see the band performing live back in the day, and now it’s easy to refresh your memory with all those vintage tapes, etc. However, I remember that the band sounded magical!

 Oh, yeah.
 Yeah, man.
 Ricky Lawson on drums.
 Here’s an example of how good it was, right?
 I was in five bands simultaneously before I got in Michael Jackson’s.
 In L.A., everybody’s trying to do the original projects, and you might play once or twice a month in each band.
-So then I get in Michael’s band, and a year and a half later, I went back and played with one of my old bands, and I just thought, “How come you guys suck now [laughter]?”
+So then I got in Michael’s band, and a year and a half later, I went back and played with one of my old bands, and I just thought, “How come you guys suck now [laughter]?”
 Because being with such great musicians elevated my playing and my sensitivity to the groove because those guys could groove, man.
-And I tell you what; I’ve played with several Jackson tributes since then, especially the last couple years and they always insist on playing the live forms from the videos and the live tempos which a lot of times are much faster than the record.
+And I tell you what; I’ve played with several Jackson tributes since then, especially the last couple of years, and they always insist on playing the live forms from the videos and the live tempos, which a lot of times are much faster than the record.
 But they can’t groove like those guys, and so they just destroy the songs.
-I mean a song like “Working Day and Night” is mid-tempo on the record, and we used to race it live.
+I mean, a song like “Working Day and Night” is mid-tempo on the record, and we used to race it live.
 Between Greg Phillinganes and Ricky Lawson, it was still funky as hell.

 WORKING WITH MICHAEL

-You worked ten years with Michael, and what I’ve read, he had a habit of setting up all those crazy things for the band and crew, like opening private amusement parks to your use in the middle of the night.
+You worked ten years with Michael, and from what I’ve read, he had a habit of setting up all those crazy things for the band and crew, like opening private amusement parks to your use in the middle of the night.
 So, out of all things he set up for you, what was the craziest or most surprising thing he ever did, which you still remember well?